DeepLearningDev/Isekai-Earth/Cities/Elwynn.md

 > Elwynn is the Elven city nestled at the foot of the [[World Tree]].
-Elwynn is also known as the city of
+Elwynn is also known as the city of Magic
 #### About

 #### Famous citizens